sebastianduchene/NELSI/README.md

 =========================================

-David Duchene, and Sebastian Duchene
+David Duchene and Sebastian Duchene

 david.duchene[at]anu.edu.au

 sebastian.duchene[at]sydney.edu.au

-X April 2014
+X May 2014

 Introduction